Carnival of Venice: Origin

 The first documented sources mentioning the use of masks in Venice can be found as far back as the 13th century.
 The Great Council made it a crime for masked people to throw scented eggs.
 These ovi odoriferi were eggshells that were usually filled with rose water perfume, and tossed by young men at their friends or at young women they admired.
 However, in some cases, the eggs were filled with ink or other damaging substances.
 Gambling in public was normally illegal, except during Carnival; the Great Council document decrees that masked persons were forbidden to gamble.

 Another law in 1339 forbade Venetians from wearing vulgar disguises and visiting convents while masked.
-The law also prohibited painting one's face, or wearing false beards or wigs.
+The law also prohibited painting one's face or wearing false beards or wigs.

-Near the end of the Republic, the wearing of the masks in daily life was severely restricted.
-By the 18th century, it was limited only to about three months from December 26.
+Near the end of the Republic, the wearing of masks in daily life was severely restricted.
+By the 18th century, it was limited only to about three months from 26 December.
 The masks were traditionally worn with decorative beads matching in colour.